 2.5 Consulting on our Policy

-Parents/Carers will be consulted when renewing this current policy.
+Parents/Carers will be consulted if any changes are made when renewing this current policy.

 In previous years, parents have been given information about Relationship Education via a parent information evening, and the content for this has not changed.